JRilforge/WebFluxMessenger/README.md

 ### Datadog Instrumentation

 1. Add `-javaagent:/Users/<user>/dd-java-agent.jar` to your VM options.
+2. Add ` -Ddd.service=webmvc-messenger` to your VM arguments to set the service name.
 2. Started the Spring boot, and you'll likely see:
 ```
 [dd.trace 2023-10-09 12:58:33:544 +0100] [dd-task-scheduler] INFO datadog.trace.agent.core.StatusLogger - DATADOG TRACER CONFIGURATION {...